Use of restraints on pregnant women

-Pregnant women and babies under correctional custody have unique healthcare needs.
-These needs are often not addressed by most custody policies, which may put these women and babies at risk.
-In custody, there is a typical lack of routine prenatal care and adequate nutrition.
+Though medical professionals concur that pregnant women and babies under correctional custody face unique healthcare risks, custody policies often do not address their health and safety needs.
+Those in carceral facilities typically lack of routine prenatal care and adequate nutrition.
 There is also a risk of experiencing physical and emotional abuse, mental health issues, and untreated sexually transmitted infections.
+Specifically, shackling can threaten maternal and child health by increasing risk of falls, blood clots and other conditions.